About

 Am I still eligible if I already received COVID-19-related government assistance?

-The California Mortgage Relief Program is open to homeowners even if they have received government assistance from other COVID-19 programs, such as the CARES Act, Consolidated Appropriations Act of 2021 or the American Rescue Plan act.
+The California Mortgage Relief Program is open to homeowners even if they have received government assistance from other COVID-19 programs, such as the CARES Act, Consolidated Appropriations Act of 2021 or the American Rescue Plan act, including Emergency Rental Assistance.

 How do I find out what my AMI (Area Median Income) is?